jsfuentes/Code-Cheatsheet/CS_Fundamentals/P2P.md

 ## RTC

-Google supported standard for easy p2p communication
+Google supported standard for easy p2p communication that can then scale to use an intermediate server for > 4

 Handles everything from stabilization, codecs, etc for ez use and multi platform including many browsers and matching native performance